 You have FBI costs and time constraints.
-The cost of about \$3-4000 per appointee: You have a time delay that that would all involve, such a cumbersome process.
-Of those 25 panelists, folks are going to drop off the list and are going to need to be replaced.
+The cost of 13 about \$3-4000 per appointee: You have a time delay that 14 that would all involve, such a cumbersome process.
+Of those 15 25 panelists, folks are going to drop off the list and are 16 going to need to be replaced.
+17 subsidies.that permeates the Canadian economy.-- far more extensive than anything we have in the United States.